Azure/azure-sdk-for-net/CONTRIBUTING.md

   - MS internal folks, please reach out to us via our Teams channel or
   - Send an email to the Azure Developer Platform team [adpteam@microsoft.com](mailto:adpteam@microsoft.com) alias.
     - Include all interested parties from your team as well.
-    - In the message, make sure to acknowledge that the legal signoff process is complete.
+    - In the message, make sure to acknowledge that the legal sign off process is complete.

 Once all of the above steps are met, the following process will be followed:

 - A member of the Azure SDK team will review the pull request on GitHub.
-- If the pull request meets the repository's requirements, the individual will approve the pull request, merging the code into the dev branch of the source repository.
+- If the pull request meets the repository's requirements, the individual will approve the pull request, merging the code into the appropriate branch of the source repository.
   - The owner will then respond to the email sent as part of the pull request, informing the group of the completion of the request.
 - If the request does not meet any of the requirements, the pull request will not be merged, and the necessary fixes for acceptance will be communicated back to the partner team.